Welcome

 Professional Boxing

-with Australian National Boxing Federation.
+with Australian National Boxing Federation (ANBF).
 Ages 18yo+ females and males.

 Women must do a pregnancy test before each tournament.